HeadphoneCairn/Roudi/README.md

  ![Nice case](images/case.png)

-I made this to make it easier to use my digital piano as a master keyboard.
+I wrote this to make it easier to use my digital piano as a master keyboard.
 Without having to go through a computer.

 Highlights: